Mahākāśyapa: Values

 Being one of the most well-known disciples of the Buddha, Mahākāśyapa embodies the highest ideals of early Buddhist monasticism.
 Buddhist studies scholar Asanga Tilakaratne points out that Mahākāśyapa's ascetic and austere values and dislike for women on the one hand, and Ānanda's active, city-dwelling values and support for women on the other hand, are two sides of the spectrum than can be seen throughout the history of Buddhist monasticism.
 Monastic vocations and monastic orders tend to be along these two ends of the spectrum, with compassionate engagement on the one hand, and dispassionate detachment on the other hand.
 This can be traced back to these two disciples.
 Specifically, the Theravāda tradition has been influenced much by the model of Mahākāśyapa.
 In some early Theravāda texts about Mahākāśyapa, the values of forest renunciation are contrasted with that of settled monasticism.
 Renunciation in the forest is considered superior, and settled monasticism is considered a deterioration of the holy life.

 Przyluski and several other scholars have argued that in the early texts, Mahākaśyapa represents ascetic and brahmin values.
 The ascetic values are seen in the account in which Mahākaśyapa refuses to give up ascetic practices, going against the advice of the Buddha.
 Such refusal was highly unusual for a disciple of the Buddha.
 The brahmin values can be observed from the account of the accusations leveled against Ānanda, which appear to be based more on brahmin values than violations of monastic discipline.
 Both these brahmin and ascetic values, as represented by the figure of Mahākaśyapa, would lead to strong opposition to the founding of the bhikṣunī order in early Buddhism.
 The ascetic values Mahākāśyapa represented, however, were a reaction to less austere tendencies that appeared in early Buddhism at the time.

 Ray concludes that the texts present Mahākāśyapa in different ways.
 Mahākāśyapa assumes many roles and identities in the texts, that of a renunciant saint, a lawgiver, an anti-establishment figure, but also a "guarantor of future justice" in the time of Maitreya.
 Indologist C.A.F.
 Rhys Davids (1857–1942) stated he was "both the anchorite and the friend of mankind, even of the outcast".
 His figure unites the opposites of established monasticism and forest renunciation, and "transcends any particular Buddhist group or set of interests".
-Drawing from Przyluski's textual criticism, Ray argues that when Mahākāśyapa replaced Kauṇḍinya as the head of the saṃgha after the Buddha's passing away, his ascetic saint-like role was appropriated into the monastic establishment to serve the need for a charismatic leader.
+Drawing from Przyluski's textual criticism, Ray argues that when Mahākāśyapa replaced Kauṇḍinya as the head of the saṃgha after the Buddha's death, his ascetic saint-like role was appropriated into the monastic establishment to serve the need for a charismatic leader.
 This led him to possess both the character of the anti-establishment ascetic, as well as that of the settled monastic governor.